-Further down there is a pool or basin measuring 2m┬▓ it has a black and white mosaic floor.
-The basin is thought to have been a baptistery dating back to the 1st┬ácentury AD.
-There is a mosaic on the floor depicting what appears to be a ladder perhaps symbolizing the spiritual elevation of new converts to Christianity.
+Further down there is a pool or basin measuring 2m², the pool has a black and white mosaic floor and is thought to have been a baptistery dating back to the 1st century AD.
+The floor mosaic depicts what appears to be a ladder perhaps symbolizing the spiritual elevation of new converts to Christianity.
 This indicates that Christians gathered here in Biblical times even before the town had official churches.
 It appears that the home, having been identified as the home of the Holy Family, was used for Christian worship during the Byzantine era.

-There are still further steps, which appear to be older, which reach a narrow passage which eventually opens up into a room.
-In this room are caves which have been carved into the limestone to be used for storage of grain and as water cisterns.
+There are still further steps, which appear to be older, which reach a narrow passage that eventually opens up into a room.
+In this room are caves that have been carved into the limestone to be used for storage of grain and as water cisterns.
 This was a typical method of storage during the Roman era.

 Join our Nazareth and Sea of Galilee Tour to visit the Church of St. Joseph.